A Brief Guide To Sensory Integration

 Sensory integration is the ability to receive, process and make use of information from the world around us.
-This allows us to make an appropriate, adaptive response to meet the demands of the environment.
-For most of us sensory integration is happening all the time without us having to think about it – we are not even aware that it is happening!
+It allows us to make an appropriate, adaptive response to meet the demands of the environment.
+For most of us this is happening all the time without us having to think about it – we are not even aware that it is happening!

 In addition to the five external senses of Sight, Hearing, Smell, Taste and Touch (the Tactile sense), there are two lesser known Internal Senses;

 - Vestibular – this is our sense of movement and balance which comes from tiny receptors in the inner ear.
 It tells us if we are moving, how fast and in what direction.
 It also tells us where our body is in relation to the ground (gravity).

 - Proprioception – this is our sense of body awareness and position.
 It tells us where our body and body parts are without having to look at them (when you close your eyes you still know where your limbs are).
 Tiny receptors in our joints, muscles and ligaments sense information and send it to the brain.